dfinity/metrics-proxy/README.md

   it should be `keep`ed.
-* `reduce_time_resolution`: this action (with a mandatory `resolution` parameter as a duration in string form) instructs the proxy to serve the metric from a cache unless the cache entry is older than the specified time resolution.
+* `reduce_time_resolution`: this action (with a mandatory `resolution` parameter as a duration in string form) instructs the proxy to serve the matching metrics from a cache unless the cache entry is older than the specified time resolution.
 * `add_absolute_noise`: this action has a mandatory `window` parameter, and another `quantum` parameter.
 When this is used, a random amount within `[-window .. +window]` is added to each matching sample, with